usds/playbook/_includes/TechFAR.md

 For each stage of the acquisition lifecycle, this document highlights key regulatory provisions and explains how Agile approaches can be effectively and successfully implemented consistent with core values of public procurement, including impartiality, accountability for results, and providing the best value to the taxpayer.
 It does not teach Agile software development, but includes practice tips and sample language from agencies that have successfully used these tools to support mission needs.

-B.	General Considerations
+## General Considerations

-1	Question – Generally speaking, what is Agile software development, and how does it fit into the acquisition development lifecycle?
+> **Question** -- Generally speaking, what is Agile software development, and how does it fit into the acquisition development lifecycle?
-	Answer – Agile software development is a method of software development that utilizes an iterative development process, designs services based on real user needs, and constantly improves software from user feedback.
+> **Answer** -- Agile software development is a method of software development that utilizes an iterative development process, designs services based on real user needs, and constantly improves software from user feedback.
 Agile software development principles apply to both pre-award and post-award contexts.

 Agile software development is a method of software development that is based on iterative and incremental processes and collaboration among a team.
 It is a methodology for the creative process that anticipates the need for flexibility and applies a level of pragmatism into the delivery of the finished product.
 The focus is on keeping code simple, testing often, and delivering functional bits of the application as soon as they are ready.
 There are various Agile methodologies (DSDM, Scrum, XP, Kanban, etc.), which all adhere to the same values: individuals and interactions, working software, customer collaboration, and responding to change.
 Per the Digital Services Playbook, Agile software development is the preferred methodology for software development contracts that contribute to the creation and maintenance of digital services, whether they are websites, mobile applications, or other digital channels.
 It supports frequent changes, updates, and enhancements to the software.
 By breaking up the development process into small, manageable pieces – each with desired segments of functionality, and having end users involved throughout the process – and guided by the Product Vision, users receive software that better meets their needs (in terms of both functionality and usability) without wasting money and time on unused or unusable features.
 The following chart compares traditional software development with Agile software development by describing the key events in the pre-award and post-award contexts.